 1. Interior dropped soffits: Cap the soffit with rigid material, and air seal around the perimeter of the cap.
 If the soffit is located in a hard-to-access area, or along an exterior wall, consider dense-packing the soffit.
-When the soffit contains a non-IC rated light fixture, ensure any insulation will be kept at least 3 inches away from the top and sides of the fixture or obtain the homeowner's approval to replace with an IC rated or flush mount Energy Star LED fixture that is designed to provide an airtight seal.
+When the soffit contains a non-IC rated light fixture, ensure any insulation will be kept at least 3 inches away from the top and sides of the fixture or obtain the homeowner's approval to replace with an IC rated or flush mount fixture.
 ZPD sometimes reveals these areas do not leak.
 Consider testing prior to air sealing, and document based upon the test results the decision to seal or not seal.

-- 2. Around masonry chimneys: Use 26- gauge or heavier metal and appropriate temperature rated sealant to seal within 3 inches of the chimney.
-A 3-inch clearance is required for flues and vents. - 3.
-Balloon framing/open partition walls: Cap the stud openings with rigid material and air seal around the perimeter of the cap.
+- Around masonry chimneys: Use 26- gauge or heavier metal and appropriate temperature rated sealant to seal within 3 inches of the chimney.
+A 3-inch clearance is required for flues and vents. - Balloon framing/open partition walls: Cap the stud openings with rigid material and air seal around the perimeter of the cap.
 Stuff the cavity with batts so the infill backing will not bend, sag, or move once installed.
-Seal with foam or dense pack with insulation. - metal Rashing Sealing around chimneys: Only noncombustible materials, like metal, may be 4.
-Recessed lights: For IC rated fixtures, seal the used for sealing around chimneys. fixture.
+Seal with foam or dense pack with insulation. - 4.
+Recessed lights: For IC rated fixtures, seal the fixture.
 Use sealant or mastic to prepare for insulation.
-For non-IC rated fixtures, either install an LED retrofit kit air sealed at the ceiling or build an airtight cover in the attic using non-combustible materials that do not high-temperature sealant installed over the top of the airtight cover to prevent heat buildup.
+For non-IC rated fixtures, either install an LED retrofit kit air sealed at the ceiling or build an airtight cover in the attic using non-combustible materials that do not allow for rapid heat transfer.
+Drywall or cement board may be used only if a three-inch clearance is maintained.
+Sheet metal is not an allowable material.
+Insulation cannot be installed over the top of the airtight cover to prevent heat buildup.